AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 <ins>Implementation Details</ins>

-The following diagram is a inheritance diagram for `Command` and its children classes.
+The following diagram is an inheritance diagram for `Command` and its children classes.
 This has been heavily simplified and only shows the key commands.

 ![Command Inheritance Diagram](diagrams/CommandInheritance.png)